-Drama Is Here: All Of The Stop Storylines And Scandals From The Upcoming Season Of #LHHATL
+Drama Is Here: All Of The Top Storylines And Scandals From The Upcoming Season Of #LHHATL

 We can’t wait to see what this season has.
 Want something to look forward to?
 Peep the biggest storylines of the upcoming season.

-Alexis Sky And Karlie Redd Fight Over Karlie’s Man – If you recall, Karlie got mysteriously married to some guy nobody quite knew named Arkansa Mo.
-Tragically, he passed away last year.
+Alexis Sky And Karlie Redd Fight Over Karlie’s Man – If you recall, Karlie got mysteriously married to some guy nobody quite knew named Arkansas Mo.
 What we didn’t know until now is that Alexis had claimed that he proposed to her first and that her ring is actually Alexis’.
 Big ol’ yikes.

 View this post on Instagram